Chef and Restaurateur

 Never one to follow the crowd, Chef Gorji does everything a bit differently.
 From his innovative cooking and restaurant philosophies to his gourmet foods line, the cookbook author often breaks with conventional wisdom and follows his heart instead.

 Shopping every day for the best ingredients he can find, using simple cooking techniques, like his short cooking times, he is known for unexpected flavors and pairings.
 He is in the kitchen every night personally cooking, keeping the focus on food, flavor and a pleasurable dining experience for his guests.

 In breaking with the usual restaurant models, the small 8-table Canary By Gorji doesn't have TVs.
 In other firsts in the Dallas restaurant scene, he doesn't turn tables to seat more people and doesn't seat young children.
 In 2016, Gorji became the only Dallas and Addison restaurant to become a no-tipping restaurant.
-Choosing to pay his servers a liveable wage instead of the old fashioned, unsustainable tipping system, he believes no-tipping is the wave of the future.
+Choosing to pay his servers a livable wage instead of the old fashioned, unsustainable tipping system, he believes no-tipping is the wave of the future.